-Are you considering the idea of taking your small business online?
+Are you thinking about taking your business online?

-One of the many decisions you need to make is if you should build your site yourself, or get someone to help build your site.
+One of the many decisions you have to make is if you should build this web site yourself, or get someone to help build your website.

-Both options have pros and cons.
-Whatever option you decide will depend on a number of factors like:
+Both choices have pros and cons.
+Whatever option you decide will depend on a number of other factors such as:

 - Sense of urgency

-- Your level of commitment to supervise and manage the project
+- Your level of commitment to manage and complete the project

-If you have a small budget and you want to save money, you could opt to develop the web site yourself, but it goes without saying that you will then need to invest time learning how to put everything together.
+If your budget is limited and you want to save money, you could choose to develop the web site yourself, but it goes without saying that you will then need to invest time learning how to put things together.

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.